CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 #### Assign Certificate Friendly Name

-Once the certificate has been imported, a `Friendly Name` should be assigned which will be used in the [Configure {{< ctx >}} Gateway Installation Script][] to enable the installation script to identify the certificate to be used for the website:
+Once the certificate has been imported, a `Friendly Name` should be assigned which will be used in the [Configure {{< ctx >}} Gateway Installation Script][Configure CORTEX Gateway Installation Script] to enable the installation script to identify the certificate to be used for the website:

 1. Click the Windows button (`Start`).
 1. Type `certlm.msc` and press `Enter` to open the Certificate Manager dialog.